 - Updated Integrated Transport Plan (in development)

 - City Plan

 - Disability Access and Inclusion Plan

+- Integrated Climate Strategy (in development)

+- Electric Vehicle Study

 - Establish the critical infrastructure nexus between population uplifts and need for better transport systems. - Explore light rail connections to North Adelaide and Prospect, Airport and the inner East to support transit centred growth. - Create a terrace-to-terrace green corridor to connect North Terrace to Robe Terrace. - Encourage built form and infrastructure in and connecting with the City of Adelaide that adopts best-practice accessibility (via application of Universal Design principles). - Include funding mechanisms such as development fees in lieu of car parking for local and/or state government to deliver coordinated active transport, electric vehicle infrastructure, separated bike lanes and footpaths or Universal Design improvements in existing and new main streets and neighbourhoods. - Encourage a network of public electric vehicle charging locations and the inclusion of a benchmark ratio for private electric vehicle charging points in new developments.